Braithwaite: “It was a horrible experience”

 Braithwaite showed “proud” of the team’s reaction, which he described as “unique”, and thanked the support received.

-According to those responsible for the selection, UEFA presented them with two options, once it was known that Eriksen was better: either resume the game that day or do it on Sunday at noon.
+As those responsible for the selection have explained, UEFA presented them with two options, once it was known that Eriksen was better: either resume the game that day or do it on Sunday at noon.
 The players chose the first, although the coach, Kasper Hjulmand, has criticized that they were presented only with those possibilities.

 “I do not remember very well how it was, my thoughts were elsewhere.
 It was not the best time to play a game”The Barcelona forward confessed about his feelings when he returned to the pitch an hour and a half later.